ielo03/ecommerce-infra/scripts/README.md

 1. Set environment variables
 2. Create the namespace if it doesn't exist
 3. Create secrets for each service
-4. Update kustomization files with correct image names
+4. Create ConfigMaps for each service
+5. Create Kubernetes manifests for deployments and services
-5. Apply the Kubernetes manifests
+6. Apply the Kubernetes manifests
-6. Wait for deployments to be ready
+7. Wait for deployments to be ready

 ## GitOps-Style Deployments